Skip to article frontmatterSkip to article content

 The material of this Chapter is from Kincaid & Cheney, 2002.

 Let f:XYf : X \to Y and consider the problem: find xXx \in X such that f(x)=0f(x) = 0.
-This problem may be difficult to solve.
-For Newton method, we need a good initial guess, which we may not know.
+This problem may be difficult to solve; for Newton method, we need a good initial guess, which we may not know.

-1An ODE
+4.2An ODE

+Instead of solving the sequence of problems, we will convert it into an ODE problem.
 The solution of h(t,x)=0h(t,x)=0 depends on the parameter tt, so x(t)x(t) satisfies

 h(t,x(t))=0h(t, x(t)) = 0